diegodoimo/redundant_representation/README.md

 ## Download data and reproduce plots of CIFAR10 on Wide-ResNet28_8

-Download the CIFAR10 representations of the second-to-last layer of Wide-ResNet28_8.
+Download the representations of the second-to-last layer of Wide-ResNet28_8 __trained__ on CIFAR10.
 The data is saved in "./data/download_repr":

 ```
 python download.py